Zigzag Canyon Overlook Hike on Mt Hood

 Know before you go

-• It is free to park at Timberline Lodge from May 1st - October 31st.
+• Parking is free at Timberline Lodge from May 1st - October 31st.
 You don’t need a pass or permit.
 The parking lot closest to the lodge is for hotel guests.
 Use either of the two lower parking lots for day use.

-• If you visit during winter (November 1st - April 30th), you will need a Sno-Park Pass to park in the lot.
+• If you visit during winter (November 1st - April 30th), you need a Sno-Park Pass to park.
 You can purchase a pass on-site from Timberline Guest Services or at the Wy’East Day Lodge.

 • Once you start the hike and reach the permit station on the trail, fill out a free self-issued wilderness permit.